skai111/db48x/doc/0-Overview.md

 * _N_ (_+/-_) executes the equivalent RPL `Negate` function.
 While editing, it changes the sign of the current number on the command-line.

-* _O_ (_EEX_, DM-42 and DM-32 _E_) is used to enter the exponent of a number in
+* _O_ (_×10ⁿ_, _EEX_ or _E_ depending on keyboard labeling, referred to as
-  scientific notation.
+  _×10ⁿ_ in the rest of this document) is used to enter the exponent of a number in scientific notation.
 However, when not entering or editing values, it invokes the [Cycle](#Cycle) command, which cycles between various representations of a number, for example polar and rectangular for a complex number, or fraction and decimal for a decimal number.

 * _EXIT_ (DM-32 _ON_) corresponds to what the HP48 manual calls _Attn_, and
   typically cancels the current activity.
 It can also be used to interrupt a